What you really need to know about evergreen hedges for privacy

 Note: links to Amazon are affiliate links.
 If you buy, I may get a small fee.

 See this video on how to plant a hedge:

 1) Privet is coming back into fashion

-Privet (ligustrum) has a somewhat suburban reputation, but I am beginning to hear people talking about it in a design context.
+Privet (ligustrum) has a somewhat suburban reputation, but it’s also being used more in a design context now.
 It’s certainly one of the best hedges for privacy as it’s evergreen and grows fast, but never gets too high.

 Garden consultant Posy Gentles considers it a top hedging choice because it clips into neat shapes like box.
-It doesn’t have the problems with box blight and box moth that box currently has and it grows faster.
+It doesn’t have the problems that box currently has (with box blight and box tree moth) and it grows faster.
 It’s a good choice if you want a hedge up to 8ft (around 2.5m).

 However, Daniel Bentham warns that privet can suffer in harsh winters.